Is Plastic Getting in the Way of Your Hormones?

 But we can minimize our exposure by avoiding some of the most common sources of BPA, like:

-If you would like to learn more tips about balancing your hormones and fixing your gut, save your spot at Body Ecology’s first ever Healthy Gut Summit.
+If you would like to learn more tips about balancing your hormones and fixing your gut, Body Ecology’s Healthy Gut Summit covers it all.

 You can sign up HERE.

-From February 9–16, interviews with nearly three dozen experts go live.
+There are interviews with nearly three dozen experts.
 It’s free, and it’s full of information that you can use right away.
 Register now!